-If you are interested in receiving your COVID-19 vaccine, please register with the link below to be added to our waiting list.
+If you are interested in receiving your COVID-19 vaccine, please register with the link below to use our self-scheduler or to be added to our waiting list.
 You will not need to call to schedule your appointment, our staff will contact you as vaccines become available.

 COVID-19 testing is available!
 Patients can call the 989-742-4583 to speak with medical staff.
 Patients will be triaged and screened for testing following the MDHHS guidelines.